 The Department of Chemistry offers programs at the M.S. and Ph.D. levels leading to degrees in the areas of analytical, inorganic, organic and physical chemistry.

-The research area including bioinorganic, bio-organic, organo-analytical, organometallic and applied theoretical chemistry.
+Pursue research in areas such as bioinorganic, bio-organic, organo-analytical, organometallic and applied and computational chemistry.

 The Chemistry Graduate Student Association (CGSA) provides a formal means of communication between graduate students and the faculty as well as the staff/administration.